 The "Medical Informed Consent Act" proposed in South Carolina seeks to impose strict regulations on vaccine mandates and protect individuals who choose not to receive vaccinations.
-The bill prohibits any entity, including employers and educational institutions, from mandating vaccines or gene therapies as a condition for employment or access to services, with violators facing penalties that escalate from misdemeanors to felonies.
-It also protects employees from adverse actions for refusing vaccines, allowing them to seek unemployment benefits and damages.
-Additionally, the bill amends existing laws by removing the authority for public safety to request National Guard assistance for quarantine enforcement and clarifying pharmacists' rights to refuse prescriptions.
+The bill prohibits any entity, including individuals, corporations, and state institutions, from mandating vaccines or gene therapies as a condition for employment or access to services, with escalating penalties for violations ranging from misdemeanors to felonies.
+It also safeguards employees from adverse actions by employers for refusing vaccines, allowing them to pursue unemployment benefits and damages in cases of discrimination.

 04/15/2025: 16-17-780, 41-1-55, 40-43-86, 44-1-100, 44-4-130, 44-4-510, 44-4-520, 44-4-530, 44-4-540, 44-4-570, 40-43-170